Calil-Silva/mywallet_front/README.md

 npm install
 ```

-3. Clone the back-end repo and run the following command:
+3. Clone the back-end repo and run the command:

 ```
 npm start